widVE/UniCAVE/README.md

 5/17/2017 - We have separated out the example scenes into a separate repository : https://github.com/livingenvironmentslab/UniCAVE_Examples to reduce the size of the repository when downloading.

 8/9/2017 - We have added the Kinect integration assets and code that appeared to be missing.
 Work is also in progress on Unity 2017 support.

+9/30/2017 - We've added separate Unity 2017 and Unity 5.5 versions.
+Also, a great deal of UI and other features and enhancements have been added by way of contributions made by the Idaho National Laboratory!